Mukul-conf/ANZ-AI-Days/Confluent: Data Streaming 101 - Kafka, Connect, Schemas/README.md

 ***

-## <a name="step-8"></a>Step 8: Create Streams and Tables using ksqlDB
+## <a name="step-8"></a>Step 8: Create Streams and Tables using flink

-Now that you have data flowing through Confluent, you can now easily build stream processing applications using ksqlDB.
+Now that you have data flowing through Confluent, you can now easily build stream processing applications using flink.
 You are able to continuously transform, enrich, join, and aggregate your data using simple SQL syntax.
 You can gain value from your data directly from Confluent in real-time.
-Also, ksqlDB is a fully managed service within Confluent Cloud with a 99.9% uptime SLA.
+Also, flink is a fully managed service within Confluent Cloud with a 99.9% uptime SLA.
 You can now focus on developing services and building your data pipeline while letting Confluent manage your resources for you.

-With ksqlDB, you have the ability to leverage streams and tables from your topics in Confluent.
-A stream in ksqlDB is a topic with a schema and it records the history of what has happened in the world as a sequence of events.
+With flink, you have the ability to leverage streams and tables from your topics in Confluent.
+A stream in flink is a topic with a schema and it records the history of what has happened in the world as a sequence of events.
 Tables are similar to traditional RDBMS tables.
-If you’re interested in learning more about ksqlDB and the differences between streams and tables, I recommend reading these two blogs [here](https://www.confluent.io/blog/kafka-streams-tables-part-3-event-processing-fundamentals/) and [here](https://www.confluent.io/blog/how-real-time-stream-processing-works-with-ksqldb/).
+If you’re interested in learning more about flink and the differences between streams and tables, I recommend reading these two blogs [here](https://www.confluent.io/blog/kafka-streams-tables-part-3-event-processing-fundamentals/) and [here](https://www.confluent.io/blog/how-real-time-stream-processing-works-with-flink/).

-1. Navigate back to the ksqlDB tab and click on your application name.
-This will bring us to the ksqlDB editor.
+1. Navigate back to the flink tab and click on your application name.
+This will bring us to the flink editor.

->**Note:** You can interact with ksqlDB through the Editor.
+>**Note:** You can interact with flink through the Editor.
 You can create a stream by using the CREATE STREAM statement and a table using the CREATE TABLE statement.

-To write streaming queries against topics, you will need to register the topics with ksqlDB as a stream and/or table.
+To write streaming queries against topics, you will need to register the topics with flink as a stream and/or table.

 2. First, create a **Stream** by registering the **abc.clicks** topic as a stream called **clicks**

-    * Insert the following query into the ksqlDB editor and click ‘**Run query**’ to execute
+    * Insert the following query into the flink editor and click ‘**Run query**’ to execute

 ```SQL
 CREATE STREAM clicks(